Skip to Content

 Funny ideas to do with finished Lego coloring pages

-After you finish your Lego coloring page, there are plenty of fun things you can do with them.
-I’ve come up with a few creative ideas that you can enjoy:
+Once you’ve finished your Lego coloring pages, there are tons of fun things you can do with them.
+I’ve come up with a few creative ideas that you might enjoy:

 Create a Lego Storybook